 Common pitfalls and how to avoid them

-- Pitfall: Connecting to a non-P2P server and getting blocked.
+- Pitfall: Connecting to a non-P2P server and getting blocked. fix: Verify server labeling and test a different server if P2P isn’t working.

-fix: Run DNS leak tests and enable a kill switch to prevent leaks if the VPN disconnects. - Pitfall: Torrenting copyrighted content.
+- Pitfall: DNS leaks despite using a VPN. fix: Run DNS leak tests and enable a kill switch to prevent leaks if the VPN disconnects.

-fix: Only download legally distributed content, use legitimate sources, and consider open-source alternatives or public domain material.
+- Pitfall: Torrenting copyrighted content. fix: Only download legally distributed content, use legitimate sources, and consider open-source alternatives or public domain material.

 - Split tunneling if available: Some Norton VPN configurations may offer split tunneling, allowing you to route only torrent traffic through the VPN while other traffic goes directly to the internet.
 This can improve speed for non-torrent activities.